How We Got the Word Out

 as shown in Fig.7 and Fig.8 below.

-More recently (2012-2014) we set up a booth at the Henry's Camera "Exposure" show at the International Centre in Mississauga, which was great location and attracted more new members to the club.
+From 2012 until 2014 we set up a booth at the Henry's Camera "Exposure" show at the International Centre in Mississauga, which was great location and attracted more new members to the club.
+2014 was the last year Henry's put on the event.

 and Acknowledgements Research: